-That script will output the paths you need to set in the environmental variables moving forward.
-If you are on a Mac OS X computer then that script will output a shell command for you to execute for the install.
-If you are on a Mac, execute that command and skip to Loading the Plugins
+The above script will output the paths you need to set in the environmental variables moving forward.
+If you are on a Mac OS X computer, then that script will output a shell command for you to execute for the install.
+If you are on a Mac, run that command and skip to Loading the Plugins

 Setting up environmental variables is a bit involved for Windows.
 Remember how

 python -m PVGeo install?
 Well this created a new file on your

 PVGeoLauncher.bat.
 We will use this file to safely launch

 ParaView it is own environment with environmental variables appropriately set.

 Go to your Desktop and right-click to select New->Shortcut.

 PVGeoLauncher.baton your Desktop.
 Not sure where this file is?
 Check the output of the

 Click Next and give your shortcut a meaningful name like ParaView+PVGeo and select Finish.